KaztYuu/Seminar/FoodTourVinhKhanh/README.md

 ## 🗄️ Database

 * Make sure MySQL is running
-* Import database (if provided)
+* Drop and Import database (if provided)

 ---

 ## ⚡ Redis

-* Redis is required for session management
+* Redis is required for session management and cache

 ### Install Redis (Windows):